Shaimaaiti/ImageProcess/README.md

 ## Testing
 Testing is done using jasmine
-To run the tests, run `npm run test`
+To run the tests, run `npm run test`,it will build btw.
-To Start Express Server run  `npm run start` it will build btw. to build only run `npm run build`
+To Start Express Server run  `npm run start` to build only run `npm run build`

 ### Api End point